-As depicted in Figure 5, front yard setback distances may vary between 0 feet and 10 feet, which may be extended at the discretion of the Planning Board to a maximum of 20 feet where outdoor dining or other pedestrian-focused amenities are to be located.
+As depicted in Figure 5, front yard setback distances may vary between 0 feet and 20 feet, which may be extended at the discretion of the Planning Board where outdoor dining or other pedestrian-focused amenities are to be located.

-§ 225-12B(3) LOTS WITH MULTIPLE BUILDINGS
+§ 225-12B(3) Lots with Multiple Buildings

-LARGE DEVELOPMENT PROJECTS COMPRISED OF MULTIPLE STRUCTURES SHALL CREATE A UNIQUE SENSE OF PLACE.
+LARGE DEVELOPMENT PROJECTS COMPRISED

+OF MULTIPLE STRUCTURES SHALL CREATE A

+UNIQUE SENSE OF PLACE.